Slamy/Yaumataca/doc/user_manual.md

 ## Automatic swapping of second joystick and mouse

 With both the Amiga and the Atari ST a second joystick is attached to the mouse port and a second mouse has to be attached to the joystick port.
-This is cumbersome as constant plugging of devices is required.
+This is cumbersome as constant replugging of devices is required.

 The Yaumataca detects changes on the USB devices and automatically swaps between first mouse / second joystick and first joystick / second mouse.
 This way you can have your primary joystick and primary mouse always attached to the system and just add additional devices.